learn-co-curriculum/phase-4-serializing-associations/README.md

 `movie` JSON, so all of the attributes we listed in that serializer are rendered in the `Director`'s `index` and `show` routes.

-## Serializing a Many-to-Many Associations
+## Serializing a Many-to-Many Association

 Our Movie example uses a one-to-many association (directors have many movies and movies belong to a director), but you you can also use Active Model Serializers